-This makes the kart on the rear axle lighter and the speed increases faster.
-However, this hopping should not be repeated, otherwise, the effect fizzles.
+It makes the kart on the rear axle lighter, and the speed increases faster.
+However, this hopping should not be repeated; otherwise, the effect fizzles.
 How much this method makes is difficult to say and depends essentially on the type of karts (engine power) and a few other factors.

 Mostly, the kart driver quickly senses whether and how much the traction differs depending on the line in a curve.

-On a kart track, different rules apply, among other things you have to be able to react to the flag rules.
-On a kart track, there are usually at least three different flags, but in total there are even seven different flags that are not used on each kart track.
-If these are used then you should at least know what they mean and how you should behave.
+On a kart track, different rules apply; among other things, you have to be able to react to the flag rules.
+There are usually at least three flags on a kart track, but seven flags are not used on each.
+If these are used, you should know what they mean and how you should behave.

-In addition to the flag rules, however, there are also basic rules of conduct that must be adhered to in order not to endanger another driver.
+In addition to the flag rules, however, there are also basic rules of conduct that must be adhered to to not endanger another driver.
 Of course, these rules also jangle around the track and the equipment of the kart track for karterâ€™s protection.

 Every kart driver has the same goal to drive faster than the competition.
 Easier said than done, the driver now thinks, because the competition is usually faster than a dear.

 Although kart beginners tend to slow down too early, there are often the kind of riders who rush into every turn as if there is no tomorrow.
-It's more important how fast you get the kart out of the bend, rather less how fast it gets into it.
+It's more important how fast you get the kart out of the bend than how fast it gets into it.
 One should always have that in mind.
 Take the momentum out of the curve, an absolute prerequisite to be able to drive a fast lap time.

 Slides take time.
-Many try to find the decisive tenths by over-steering driving and drifting.
-That's just what's wrong most of the time.
-A slight over-steer at the corner entry is ok, but the kart is completely cross, you lose speed.
+Many try to find the decisive tenths by over-steering, driving, and drifting.
+That's what's wrong.
+A slight over-steer at the corner entry is OKay, but it loses speed when the kart is completely crossed.

 Especially on indoor kart tracks, the wear & tear of tires is hard to ignore.
-As a driver, you should always pay attention to your own tires.
-On most indoor kart tracks the tires squeak before the kart slips too much and lose grip.
-Even at the limit of adhesion, you can hear a squeak of tires on most indoor road surfaces.
+As a driver, you should always pay attention to your tires.
+On most indoor kart tracks, the tires squeak before the kart slips too much and loses grip.
+Even at the limit of adhesion, you can hear tires squeak on most indoor road surfaces.

 Stress on the tires, which at the same time also causes wear due to road friction.
-When tuning the setup, you should orientate yourself on the tire image, as well as the air pressure.
-This is an attempt to find out which tire may be overstretched or underutilized.
+Orienting yourself on the tire image and air pressure would be best when tuning the setup.
+It is an attempt to determine which tire may be overstretched or underutilized.
 A common mistake in tuning is overstressing the front tires.

-The road condition, line temperature, kart chassis, air pressure, and driving style mainly affect the tire pattern.
-Ideally, the tire should be worn evenly over the entire surface, i.e. the tire should be roughened over the entire tire width.
-It should be noted that the front and rear tires should be worn as equally strong.
+The tire pattern is mainly affected by the road condition, line temperature, kart chassis, air pressure, and driving style.
+Ideally, the tire should be worn evenly over the entire surface, i.e., the tire should be roughened over the entire tire width.
+It should be noted that the front and rear tires should be worn equally strongly.

 The cold pressure is set to a base value on the cold, approximate tire on all four wheels, which may differ from front to rear and right to left.
 The cold air pressure is about 0.2 bars lower than the warm pressure because the air pressure increases with higher tire temperature.

 Physical fitness is an extremely important aspect not only in Formula One.
-Especially drivers, who do not regularly sit in the kart, feel this again and again - at least the next morning in the form of sore muscles.
+Drivers who do not regularly sit in the kart feel this repeatedly - at least the next morning in the form of sore muscles.

-Many kart drivers who go into the kart for the first time underestimate the physical strain extremely.
-From the outside, it looks like you just sit comfortably in a kart and steer around a bit.
-However, as kart racing involves countless muscle parts that are often never used in everyday life, many kart beginners find driving very strenuous.
-The real remedy is there usually only the more regular driving in the kart.
+Many kart drivers who go into the kart for the first time underestimate the physical strain.
+From the outside, you just sit comfortably in a kart and steer around.
+However, as kart racing involves countless muscle parts often never used in everyday life, many kart beginners find driving very strenuous.
+The real remedy is usually only the more regular driving in the kart.

 First, the frame should be looked at carefully, even from the bottom.
-Normal is grinding marks, but it is important that the frame is straight and the pipes were not edged.
+Normal is grinding marks, but it is important that the frame is straight and the pipes are not edged.

-With the brake, the layman can quickly check if everything is OK.
-If the brake pedal was depressed, the rear axle should not be able to turn.
+With the brake, the layperson can quickly check if everything is OK.
+If the brake pedal is depressed, the rear axle should not be able to turn.
 In addition, the pads should be driven evenly.

 Black and white checked flag: The race is over - go into the pits in the next lap

-Yellow flag: Danger on the track - forbidden overtaking or drive carefully and slowly!
+Yellow flag: Danger on the track - forbidden overtaking or driving carefully and slowly!